-My lady Moll, her mother the Countess, and her ladyship’s old father are at their house in the town.
+My lady Moll, her mother the Countess, her ladyship’s old father and all are at their house in the town.
 And I hear tell that they will see my young lord.
 But I am not displeased to be here.

 I’ve attended many milkings with him.
 The first time I kept back, but after the young mistress had filled her pail she was most loving to me.

 She arrkst me whence I came, and stroked my head.